dmbarbour/glas/docs/GlasProg.md

 ### Staged Metaprogramming

+I propose to initially support two layers:

+* Program layer, obtain AST via partial evaluation.
+Support via `(%eval Localization)`.
+* AST layer, obtain AST via

+At the program layer, we could feasibly support something like `(%eval Localization)` that receives a (usually static) AST from the data stack and links it.

-The glas program model should support flexible, user-defined AST constructors of form `(UserDef AST1 AST2 ...)`.
+The glas program model should support user-defined AST constructors of form `(UserDef AST1 AST2 ...)`.
 There are a few ways to approach this.
 I'm seeking a simple, flexible, and robust solution.

 One viable approach is akin to 'template' metaprogramming.
 We could support something like `(%macro Template)` where the template contains a few special primitives like `(%macro.arg K)` to substitute an AST input.
 To avoid complications, we can forbid 'free' macro variables or general use of '%macro.\*' words outside a local '%macro' template.
 However, pure templates are not very flexible.
 We'll also want some means to compute a program based on static arguments.